 • It allows each student to take turns reading, pausing, and summarizing the main points of each paragraph.

-Note: Paragraph shrinking was developed as one of the Peer Assisted Learning Strategies (PALS) at the Vanderbilt Kennedy Center for Research on Human Development.
-Because of that, the directions below describe a procedure where students work with a peer to complete the strategy.
+Note: Paragraph shrinking was developed as one of the Peer Assisted Learning Strategies (PALS) at Vanderbilt University.
+Because of that, the directions below describe how students work with a peer to complete the strategy.

 How to use paragraph shrinking